Well, by Lisa Kron

 This was the official website for the Broadway play, Well, by Lisa Kron.
 The content is from the site's 2006 archived pages and other commentary.

-In 2006 I was staying at a beachfront rental Maui condo finishing up the final draft of a screen play.
+In 2006 I was staying at a beachfront rental in Maui finishing up the final draft of a screen play.
 This was a working vacation with the emphasis on working, although my girlfriend would beg to differ.
 We were enjoying the fabulous beaches part of each day.
 I got my morning exercise snorkeling for an hour and then going for a run.
 We had driven the winding Hana Road and done numerous hikes.
 All this is true.
 But I also spent at least five hours a day rewriting and polishing the screen play.
 An entertainment reviewer who was a friend of mine sent an email to tell me that Lisa Krom play was to close on May 14th.
 I was dismayed.
 It had opened to some of the best reviews for any play of the 2006 season and I was looking forward to seeing it when we returned to NY.
 My friend said that it simply was pulling in enough audience to keep it running.
-Perhaps because it didn't have a name actor, star playwright or Pulitzer Prize audiences weren't a s keen to see it.
+Perhaps because it didn't have a name actor, star playwright or Pulitzer Prize audiences weren't as keen to see it.
 What a shame.
 I decided to cut this working vacation in Maui short by three days so we could catch the last performance.
 I could always return to this tropical paradise anytime.
 So glad we did see Well.
 It made me laugh and cry which is saying something when you are seeing a comedy about comedy about mothers, daughters, health, wellness, community, racism and more.
 As one reviewer said, " this is a wild, and wildly affecting, comic ride in which there are apparently no rules."

 +++